 The CGPA is based on a 4.0 scale and only includes classes taken at Seton Hall University to determine this average.
 The maximum deficit credit hours allowed for the completion rate is the difference between the cumulative number of credit hours registered for and the number of credit hours successfully completed.

 The minimum standard of Satisfactory Academic Progress includes the following:

-- Maintain a cumulative grade point average of at least a 2.0.
+- Maintain the required cumulative grade point average.

 According to federal regulations, financial aid eligibility expires when a student has attempted more than 150 percent of the credit hours required for completing the degree or certificate program.
 Transfer credits are included in the total number of attempted hours for determining the maximum time frame.
 For Title IV purposes, the maximum credit hours allowed per degree or certificate at Seton Hall University are:

 Good Academic Standing: An attending student is considered to be in Good Academic Standing for purposes of Seton Hall University financial aid eligibility, reports, and communication to other institutions unless the student has not successfully completed the required number of credit hours, fallen below the minimum cumulative grade-point average, or been dismissed, suspended, or dropped from Seton Hall University and not readmitted.